TheSpaghettiDetective/obico-server/website/docs/server-guides/hardware-requirements.md

 title: Hardware requirements
 ---

-The Spaghetti Detective runs a powerful Machine Learning model that requires a device powerful enough to run it.
+The Obico Server runs a powerful Machine Learning model that requires a device powerful enough to run it.
 And by powerful, we mean most anything from the last decade.

 ## Single Board Computers